stamparm/maltrail/README.md

 ### Mass scans

-Mass scans is a fairly new phenomenon where individuals and/or organizations give themself a right to scan the whole 0.0.0.0/0 IP range (i.e. whole Internet) on a daily basis, with disclaimer where they say that if you don't like it then you should contact them privately to be skipped from future scans.
+Mass scans is a fairly common phenomenon where individuals and/or organizations give themselves a right to scan the whole 0.0.0.0/0 IP range (i.e. whole Internet) on a daily basis, with disclaimer where they say that if you don't like it then you should contact them privately to be skipped from future scans.
 To make stuff worse, organizations as [Shodan](https://www.shodan.io/) give all results freely available (to other attackers) through their search engine.
 In the following screenshots you'll see details of scans that came from that same organization in one single day.

 Here is a reverse DNS lookup of the "attacker"'s address:

 ![Shodan 1](http://i.imgur.com/0lnXoYj.png)

-When hovering the mouse over the `trail` column's content (IP address), you'll be presented with the search results from DuckDuckGo where you'll be able to find more information about the "attacker":
+When hovering mouse pointer over the `trail` column's content (IP address), you'll be presented with the search results from DuckDuckGo where you'll be able to find more information about the "attacker":

 ![Shodan 2](http://i.imgur.com/y15UU8S.png)